jjattana/code-security-audit/README.md

 ## Encapsulation
 Encapsulation in the `BankAccount` and `Transaction` classes is done by restricting direct access to the class attributes and providing controlled access through public methods.
 Private attributes, like `account_number`, `client_number`, and `balance`, are protected using name mangling (with double underscores, such as `__account_number`), which stops them from being accessed or changed directly from outside the class.

+## Assignment 2
+In this assignment, I will extend the `BankAccount` class by creating new types of accounts as subclasses.
+These new account types will inherit common features from `BankAccount`, but each one will have its own special version of a method.
+This demonstrates polymorphism, where different objects can use the same method in their own unique way.
+The focus is to show how this works and to test that each subclass behaves as expected.